 *U.S. News and World Report, “Best Graduate Programs in Fine Art, 2020.”
 In the 2020 report, the MFA program was ranked #1 in Time Based/ New Media.

 The MFA program is guided by a core faculty of four highly active artists who provide critical oversight and intellectual support for students through one-on-one advising, mentorship, and studio visits.
-The core faculty meets with each student a minimum of three times per term, and at least one member of the core sits on each thesis committee.
 The MFA core faculty, along with our 16 full-time faculty, teach and interact across the program’s curriculum; students benefit from additional advisement from within the full-time faculty, studio visits, group critique, critical studies coursework, and more.

 Student to Faculty Ratio

 The MFA program is limited to 18 students, and accepts six per year to its three-year cohort.
 Predicated on a belief that direct and continuous discourse between artists fosters the most relevant growth, the Program is committed to supporting ongoing interaction between faculty, students, and our many visiting lecturers and scholars.
 This close-knit environment enables meaningful dynamics to form between students and faculty, allows research projects to progress from germination to completion, and provides an inclusive and interactive program for the entire graduate community.